secavdar/Yoda/README.md

 Yoda is designed to be lightweight and configurable in every steps of Http requests and responses.

-Code like ASP.Net Core, with less libraries and less resources.
+Write your application like ASP.Net Core, with less libraries and less resources.

 ```csharp
 public class TestController : ControllerBase